bauerbach95/theme-academic-cv/content/authors/admin/_index.md

       Perelman School of Medicine
       year: 2023
     - course: MA in Statistics
-      institution: Univervity of Pennsylvania Wharton School of Business
+      institution: University of Pennsylvania Wharton School of Business
       year: 2022
     - course: BS in Computer Science
       institution: Washington University in St. Louis